awsdocs/amazon-cloudfront-developer-guide/doc_source/secure-connections-supported-viewer-protocols-ciphers.md

 You can choose HTTPS settings both for communication between viewers and CloudFront, and between CloudFront and your origin:
 + **Between viewers and CloudFront** – If you require HTTPS between viewers and CloudFront, you also choose a security policy, which determines the protocols that viewers and CloudFront can use to communicate\.
 In addition, a security policy determines which ciphers CloudFront can use to encrypt the content that it returns to viewers\.
 + **Between CloudFront and your origin** – If you require HTTPS between CloudFront and your origin, you also choose the protocols that CloudFront and your origin use to communicate\.
-The protocols that you choose determine which ciphers your origin can use to encrypt content that it returns to CloudFront
+The protocols that you choose determine which ciphers your origin can use to encrypt content that it returns to CloudFront\.

-See the applicable topic\.

 **Topics**
 + [Supported SSL/TLS Protocols and Ciphers for Communication Between Viewers and CloudFront](#secure-connections-supported-ciphers)